fallenhitokiri/leeroyci/docs/configuration.md

 If you want to use a self-signed certificate make sure to disable GitHubs SSL verification.
 You can generate a certificate and key with the following command

       openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout leeroy.key -out leeroy.crt

+## Custom Templates
+You can use custom templates to style your CI the way you like it.
+First of all you have to create a directory in which you store the templates and add this to your configuration.

+     "Templates": "path/to/your/templates"

+You have to add one template for each view

+- `status.html` is the index
+- `repo.html` for all jobs belonging to a repository
+- `commit.html` for one job
+- `branch.html` for all jobs belonging to a branch

+If you use custom templates you have to create templates for *all* views.
+As a starting point you can just use `leeroy/web/templates/template_standard.go` - this template works for all views.